 Law Firm Website Errors That Cost You Clients

 Law firm website errors are quietly costing attorneys clients every single day.
-Furthermore, a site that looks professional on the surface compounds damage silently until a competitor with a better site captures the clients you never knew you lost.
-Consequently, research from FindLaw reveals that over 75 percent of potential clients visit two to five law firm websites before making contact.
-Therefore, every prospect makes a judgment call based entirely on what your site communicates in the first few seconds.
-Additionally, if your site loses that comparison even slightly, the phone simply never rings.
+A site that looks professional on the surface can compound damage silently until a competitor with a better site captures the clients you never knew you lost.
+Research from FindLaw reveals that over 75 percent of potential clients visit two to five law firm websites before making contact.
+Every prospect makes a judgment call based on what your site communicates in the first few seconds — and if your site loses that comparison even slightly, the phone never rings.

 Law Firm Website Errors Cost More Than You Think